tiagoGottardo/blindfold-api/README.md

 # blindfold-api
-An api to play blindold ches against stockfish
+An api to play blindold chess against stockfish